 In spite of the challenges that Sudan is experiencing in the financial services sector, the country presents numerous investment opportunities, several in the financial services sector.
 Many of these opportunities require funding.
 This is where Sudan needs serious development.
 Some of the opportunities can be difficult to tap into given the lack of liquidity, and the challenges in the political sphere are an additional deterrent to investors as well.
 Still, for the keen investor there is a wealth of opportunity to unlock.

 From the World Bank’s ease of doing business index for 2018, it is clear that Sudan is not the easiest place to do business.
 Ranking globally at 170 out of 190 countries, there is scope for a lot of improvement.
-Figure 1 below provides a breakdown of the elements that constitute the rankings.
-These are issues that need urgent reforms to entice foreign investors into the country.

 Another macro ranking that is of concern, is Sudan’s position on the Corruption Perception Index of Transparency International.
 Of the 180 countries on the index, Sudan only came in at 175, which is a serious indictment against the Sudanese leadership.
 It has not succeeded in the five years since 2012 to bring about meaningful change.
 Together with the rather bleak picture from the ease of doing business index, this low ranking on the corruption index is a source of serious concern.
 See Table 1 for information on Sudan’s corruption reality.